yusuffemreavsar/SalesTrackingManagementAPI/README.md

 # SalesTrackingManagementAPI

 The **SalesTrackingManagementAPI** project was generated using the **NArch Gen** template.
 This project serves as a case study to demonstrate the key functionalities of a sales tracking system.
+The case for this project was provided by **IstanbulKodluyor**.

 ## Key Features